Skip to main content

 Abstract

-Includes Masaryk's unpublished work, the Spirit of Russia (Russland und Europa), vol. 3, translated into English; Horak's translation of Russia and Europe (Rusko a Europa), vol. 3, in Czech; Taggart's correspondence with Alice G. Masaryk and a law firm concerning the translation; a variety of writings from Masaryk on a broad range of subjects; notes on conversation concerning Masaryk; indexes and speeches of Masaryk in sessions of the Czech Diet and Austrian Parliament; and articles and correspondence concerning communism.
+Includes Masaryk's unpublished work, the Spirit of Russia (Russland und Europa), vol. 3, translated into English; Horak's translation of Russia and Europe (Rusko a Europa), vol. 3, in Czech; Taggart's correspondence with Alice G. Masaryk and a law firm concerning the translation; a variety of writings from Masaryk on a broad range of subjects; notes on conversation concerning Masaryk; indexes and speeches of Masaryk in sessions of the Czech Diet and Austrian Parliament; and articles and correspondence concerning Communism.

 Arrangement